Getting a Visa for my visit to Uganda-Step Step Advice

 It allows you to travel hassle-free between three East African Countries.
 Read more here.
 Read more here.

 Avoid Being Conned – Do not use a Third-Party Visa Service:

-You do not need to use a third-party service to obtain a Ugandan Visa.
+You do not need a third-party service to obtain a Ugandan Visa.
 Often such services turn out fraudulent, and you lose your money and receive no Ugandan Tourism Visa.

-The Directorate of Citizenship and Immigration Control (DCIC), Ministry of Internal Affairs of the Republic of Uganda, would like to inform all our esteemed clients of a scam Website.
+The Directorate of Citizenship and Immigration Control (DCIC), Ministry of Internal Affairs of the Republic of Uganda, want to inform all our esteemed clients of a scam Website.

-Do not use https://www.evisaforuganda.com/index, which on top of fraudulently claiming to be an application portal for electronic visas ( e-Visas ) to Uganda, charges applicants way beyond the official fees charged on the official e-visa portal.
+Do not use https://www.evisaforuganda.com/index, which fraudulently claims to be an application portal for electronic visas ( e-Visas ) to Uganda, which charges applicants way beyond the official fees charged on the official e-visa portal.